kumar

 Simulations:

 Physics, for me, lives in the visuals.
 These simulations span the range of problems I have explored during my PhD — active filaments, nematic fields, deformable surfaces, and turbulent flows.
-Some are tied to publications; others are explorations I found too beautiful not to share.
+Some are tied to publications; others document ongoing and exploratory work.

 ▶ Filaments in active turbulence